 How Do You Prepare HVAC Equipment for a Storm

-When a storm is approaching, make sure your heating and air conditioning equipment is primed with these recommendations from Strogen's Service Experts.
+When a storm is approaching, make sure your heating and air conditioning equipment is primed with these tips from Strogen's Service Experts.

 - Protect Your System from the Surge

-Purchase a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a common wall outlet, to automatically shut off your equipment if there’s a jump in the line voltage.
+Purchase a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a common wall outlet, to automatically turn off your system if there’s a jump in the line voltage.
 Also, don’t touch any electrical components, and ask for an expert’s help if you do not regularly use surge protectors.

 - Make Sure Everything is Anchored

-Confirm your outside cooling equipment is installed on a concrete pad and safely secured to avoid the equipment from being launched in the air or washing away in a storm.
-If your area is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.
+Confirm your outside cooling equipment is installed on a concrete pad and properly secured to avoid the equipment from being launched in the air or washing away in a storm.
+If your region is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.

 - Cover Your Equipment (If Possible)

-The welfare of you and your family should be priority, but if time will let you, power off your heating and cooling system and cover the outdoor unit with a tarp.
+The safety of you and your family should be priority, but if time will let you, power off your HVAC system and cover the outdoor unit with a tarp.
 You must remove the tarp and any debris before you turn your unit back on at the end of a storm.